 Floating IP addresses

 We offer the functionality of a transferable IP address called a floating IP, which can provide advanced availability and redundancy.
-Floating IP is a static IP address assigned to your cloud servers in a specific network group, directing traffic to one server at the time, and movable between multiple servers within the same network group in a blink of an eye.
+Floating IP is a static public or private IPv4 address assigned to your cloud servers in a specific network group.
+It directs traffic to one server at the time and can be moved between multiple servers within the same network group in a blink of an eye.

 Floating IPs can be useful in multiple ways, for example, you could perform upgrades to a copy of your production server without interrupting the service, and then transferring the floating IP to the new server when everything is ready and working.
 Floating IP can also be used for redundancy in case of a system fault on your main server, or for automated load balancing between multiple cloud hosts.

 To take advantage of a floating IP you’ll need to deploy a minimum of two servers to one of UpCloud’s data centres.
 Depending on your intended use case, you may wish to clone your existing server, you can find details about creating custom server images at its own article.
 The other option is to just create a new one with a similar configuration.
 The operating system that your servers are going to run on doesn’t pose restrictions, but for your convenience, we recommend using the same OS between the servers sharing a floating IP.

 Once you have your servers configured contact UpCloud Support with a request of adding a floating IP and the UUIDs of the servers you wish the IP assigned to.